projectacrn/acrn-hypervisor/doc/developer-guides/hld/virtio-net.rst

    the virtio-net backend driver to process the request.
 The backend driver receives the data in a shared virtqueue and sends it to the TAP device.

-Bridge and Tap Device:
+Bridge and TAP Device:
-   Bridge and Tap are standard virtual network infrastructures.
+   Bridge and TAP are standard virtual network infrastructures.
 They play an important role in communication among the Service VM, the User VM, and the outside world.